Networking

 1. Learn From Others With Similar Goals

-Whether you are exploring changing POS systems, interested in finding a good photographer to take product photos or interested in learning about a local college's internship program, you'll find a wealth of information from your local business community.
+Whether you are exploring changing restaurant POS systems, seeking a skilled photographer for product photos, or looking to connect with a local college's internship program, you'll find a wealth of information from your local business community.

 Formal networking groups often offer a regular meetup where there's time to mingle, a presentation and then more time for networking.
 You'll learn from an expert with experience but also connect with others in your community.
 Share your pain points and solutions, and others will, too!